-- What is the elder-to-staff ratio?
+- What is the ratio of staff to senior attendees?

 - Does this ratio meet state standards?

-- Are there individual and group activities?
+- Does the center offer both individual and group activities?

-- Is the day care facility clean, odorless, and pleasant to visit?
+- Is the day care facility clean, odorless and pleasant to visit?

-- How do they insure safety?
-How are behavior problems handled?
+- How are behavioral problems handled?